F1uctus/CodeConsole/README.md

 - ScriptBench - a simple, though powerful console code editor with custom highlighting support.
   + `ISyntaxHighlighter` interface is also for that purpose.

+Here it is, working as a part of Axion toolset:
 ![ScriptBench](/showoff.png)